A BES committee? That’s not for me … is it?

 We asked four of our committee members about their experience.

-If you fancy helping shape the future of the BES, there are positions available on three of our committees.
-Deadline for applications is 8 Feb 2019.
+If you fancy helping shape the future of the BES, we a looking for a new Policy Committee chair.
+Deadline for applications is 9 June 2019.

 Chizé Centre for Biological Studies, French National Centre for Scientific Research